 It has been ten years since Lena Dunham announced “I think I may be the voice of my generation… or at least a voice of a generation” in the first season of HBO’s Girls.
-On the one hand, I can’t believe it’s been a whole decade since the dawn of the Dunham headlines and controversies.
+On the one hand, I can’t believe it’s been a whole decade since the dawn of the Dunham headlines and controversies — it feels like just yesterday I was telling everyone how this guy Adam Driver was going to win an Oscar someday.
 On the other hand, well, I can quite easily believe it’s been a whole decade.
 In some ways it feels like longer.
 The entire TV and movie industry has gone through about three reinventions since then, and the Lena Dunham Media Experience has ebbed and flowed maybe 25 times.
 I won’t recap or relitigate it all here, but will proceed on the assumption that both you and I are prepared to watch this film with an receptive, open mind.

 Sharp Stick is a sexual coming-of-age story about Sarah Jo (Kristine Froseth), a 26-year-old assistant caretaker for special needs kids.
 She has been sexually stunted due to her shy nature and her self-consciousness about her scars following a radical hysterectomy she had during a medical emergency as a kid.

 The movie breaks cleanly into two halves — the first tracing Sarah Jo’s affair with the father of the family she assists, and the second navigating Sarah Jo’s emotional fallout and redemption scheme once the affair goes sour.
 Although there are some very distinctly Dunham lines of dialogue throughout (when she describes her uterus “stuck together like bubble gum,” I could have sworn I was watching an episode of Girls), the first half is much more tender and conventional than expected.
 Meanwhile the second half feels much more like the messy, abrasive product I would have expected from Dunham.